 It will certainly be the first time this combination of pieces has been curated to form a wonderful new way for Perth to celebrate Easter, taking us through the sorrow of the crucifixion to the joy of the resurrection.

-Both the Requiem and Oratorio are ideally suited to the pure sound of the Cathedral Consort, which has a strong relationship with WASO, having sung alongside the orchestra on numerous occasions.
-Listen to the Cathedral Choir and Consort sing the Sanctus from Duruflé‘s Requiem.
+Both the Requiem and Oratorio are ideally suited to the pure sound of the Cathedral Consort, which has a strong relationship with WASO, having sung alongside the orchestra on numerous occasions – notably for St Matthew Passion in 2019, which received excellent reviews.
+Listen to the Cathedral Choir and Consort sing the Sanctus from Duruflé‘s Requiem:

-Top Australian soloists Sara Macliver, Fiona Campbell, Paul McMahon and Andrew Foote have jumped at the chance to sing once again with the Consort and WASO.
-The same soloists and the Consort were highly praised for their performance of Bach’s Christmas Oratorio in Perth Concert Hall last December, and talk of the joy of singing Bach in Perth Concert Hall.
+Top Australian soloists Sara Macliver, Fiona Campbell and Paul McMahon have jumped at the chance to sing once again with the Consort and WASO.
+The same soloists (with now-retired Andrew Foote) and the Consort were highly praised for their performance of Bach’s Christmas Oratorio in Perth Concert Hall in December 2019, and talk of the joy of singing Bach in Perth Concert Hall.
+This year, we are delighted to welcome Baritone James Clayton to sing for the first time with the Consort in Perth Concert Hall.

 Joseph encourages those who are new to Bach to attend the concert, as the Oratorio is 45 minutes long, making it an appealing introduction to one of the world’s greatest composers.

-“I have taken the liberty of adding a reprise to the final chorus, which will be utterly thrilling when performed by the Consort and our large Baroque orchestra.”
+“I have taken the liberty of adding a reprise to the final chorus, which I believe results in a much more thrilling and natural conclusion.”